maryamkardar/PowerBI/powerbi-analysis-skills.md

 GIGO: Garbage In ---> Garbage Out

-there is no any functions for cumulative sales for 6 months
+There is no any DAX functions for cumulative sales for 6 months.

+1. Month-to-Date (MTD) Sales
+Use TOTALMTD to calculate cumulative sales from the start of the month to the current date:
+MTD_Sales = TOTALMTD(
+    SUM(SalesData[SalesAmount]),
+    SalesData[Date]
+)